gfxfundamentals/threejsfundamentals/README.md

 #### Continuous build

 You can run `npm run watch` to get continuous building.
+Also `npm run watch-no-check` to skip the dependency check.
 Only the article .md files and files that are normally copied are supported.
 The table of contents, templates, and index pages are not watched.